 - An often-useful distinction of the purpose of a model is understanding versus prediction.
-See and especially [53].
-In understanding, the goal is to make decisions, gain understanding, perhaps improve the model.
-The other modelling purpose is prediction, where the practitioner might not care for the underlying mechanisms as long as the predicted values of future cases are close to true outcomes.
+See and especially [73].
+In understanding, the goal is to make decisions, gain [71], [72], understanding by recognizing the underlying mechanisms, perhaps improve the model.
+The other modelling purpose is prediction, where the practitioner might not care for the underlying mechanisms if the predicted values of future cases are close to true outcomes.
 Many machine learning techniques have been developed with large quantities of data and predictions in mind.
 In contrast, many statistical methods have been developed with a limited amount of data and the purpose of understanding in mind, and deal with the resulting uncertainty by reporting confidence intervals, and/or "statistical significance".
 The combination of the two viewpoints can be powerful when dealing with limited amounts of data.
-In Figure 33, the middle columns deal with these cases.
-In extreme, the prediction could be a black box as in some of the machine learning methods, although the explainable AI (see [54]) tries to alleviate this.
-However, a hybrid form where the model form is clearly understood and still gives good enough predictions can be preferred over a slightly better predicting black box (see [55]).
+In Figure 36, the middle columns deal with these cases.
+In extreme, the prediction could be a black box as in some of the machine learning methods, although the explainable AI (see [74]) tries to alleviate this.
+However, a hybrid form where the model form is clearly understood and still gives good enough predictions can be preferred over a slightly better predicting black box (see [75]).
 In practice, the way that data is collected often results in groups, e.g., many values within one system or one situation.
 Another example is when a major calibration event occurs, all following observations until the next calibration share some influence of the calibration action and form one group.
 In the semiconductor industry a lot is a group of 25 wafers in one special container, which often share some properties.
 Often, the model errors of observations within a group are more similar than errors between groups because of a shared, unmodelled influence.
 In statistics, this is often explicitly modelled using random effects, and the increased uncertainty from the within-group similarities is taken into account.
 In machine learning texts, this grouping structure is mostly ignored.
 However, this should still be considered as it may severely impact generalization error (for new "groups") and also may increase overfitting.
-See [56] and [57]. - For prediction, classical statistical methods rely on correct model specification; in machine learning, the algorithms are designed to be robust for peculiarities in the data, often using hyper parameter optimization, cross validation, train/test sets.
+See [76] and [11]. - For prediction, classical statistical methods rely on correct model specification; in machine learning, the algorithms are designed to be robust for peculiarities in the data, often using hyper parameter optimization, cross validation, train/test sets.
 In situations where test sets are small, the prediction performance or generalization error can still have large statistical uncertainty.
-Often this statistical certainty is not considered, and the choice of methods for cross validation are not always obvious when data is scarce.
-See e.g., [58] and [57]. - Example methods for simple relations are regression, logistic regression, or CART.
-Example methods for data-oriented models are neural nets, random forests, Lasso/Ridge, SVM (support vector machines). - The empirical data come in two main types.
+Often this statistical certainty is not considered.
+Suppose a prototype medical diagnostic method detects 90% of the cases correctly, but a decision needs to be made how promising further development is.
+It then matters for the decision making whether the 90% detection has a large uncertainty of e.g. 40%-98%, or a small uncertainty, e.g. 88%-92%.
+The choice of methods for cross validation are not always obvious when data is scarce.
+See e.g., [77] and [11].

+- Example methods for simple relations are regression, logistic regression, or CART, see e.g. [78].
+Example methods for data-oriented models are neural nets, random forests, Lasso/Ridge, SVM (support vector machines). - Empirical data comes in two main types.
 The first is observational, the second is by performing a designed test.
-The difference between these is whether the circumstances and inputs are manipulated by the experimenter (test), or
+The difference between these is whether the circumstances and inputs are manipulated by the experimenter (test), or otherwise the system is observed as events unfold themselves and observations are merely recorded.
+The latter is typical in many machine- learning applications.